cankanoa/vhrharmonize/README.md

-# vhrharmonize: Preprocess High-Resolution Satellite Imagery into Analysis-Ready Mosaics
+# vhrharmonize: automated open source library to preprocess and organize satellite imagery

 [![License: MIT](https://img.shields.io/badge/License-MIT-green)](#)

 > [!IMPORTANT]
 > This library is under active development and may change.

-**Automated open source library to preprocess and organize satellite imagery.**

 ---